 Travel Pram

-There are lots of great travel prams, but I recommend going for one that folds up small enough to fit as cabin baggage, such as the Baby Jogger City Tour 2 or the Silver Cross Clic.
+There are lots of great travel prams, but I recommend going for one that folds up small enough to fit as cabin baggage, such as the Baby Jogger City Tour 2.
+We have the double version and it is still really compact – it can’t go on as hand luggage but it still doesn’t take up much room in the boot of a car.

 Baby Carrier

 A baby carrier is really handy on a transit flight and also for getting around in cities.
 We have the Ergobaby Omni Breeze, which is a great carrier that can be used from birth with the baby facing you and then facing out once they get older.
-We use it for both, inward-facing when he needs to nap and outward-facing when he’s awake and wants to look around.
-Elio loves the carrier, he enjoys being up high and seeing what’s going on around him.
+We use it for both, inward-facing when they need to nap and outward-facing when they are awake and want to look around.
+Both my babies love the carrier, they enjoy being up high and seeing what’s going on around them.
 A baby carrier is particularly useful if you’re going to be travelling in European cities with cobblestones or lots of stairs – it was great when we were in Venice, going up and over so many bridges and through narrow lanes.
-The Omni breeze is a good choice for summer trips as it is breathable so you and the baby don’t overheat.
+The Omni Breeze is a good choice for summer trips as it is breathable so you and the baby don’t overheat.

 Nappy Bag

 It’s worth getting a decent nappy bag if you don’t already have one.
 This is handy while you’re travelling to keep all the essentials in one place.
-I have two nappy bags, a beautiful Storksak St James leather bag which I use for nice occasions like lunches out or weddings and then a Babymel Georgi eco Convertible Backpack Aqua for day to day.
-I took the latter on this trip.
+I have two nappy bags, a beautiful Storksak St James leather bag which I use for nice occasions like lunches out or weddings and then a Babymel Convertible Backpack for day to day.
 Both bags are backpack style which makes them easy to carry around but they also have the option to hold as a shoulder bag.
 This is useful when you have lots of different luggage to carry around or just want to make a quick trip to the baby changing room.

 They come with a change mat included and have insulated pockets for bottles.
 They can also attach to the handles of most prams.
 Something I also love about the Babymel bag is that it is made from recycled plastic bottles.